Catafrancia123/progresscpp/README.md

 Please note that this is a beta version and not many features have been added.
 Please wait for new updates!

 ## Compiling source code
-To compile the file (windows) type: g++ main.cpp systems.cpp headers.h clear.cpp -o app.exe To the command line.
+To compile the file (windows) type: g++ main.cpp systems.cpp headers.h clear.cpp -o app.exe To the command line or you can use the makefile.